The Emperor of Ocean Park: Awards

-2004 International Dublin Literary Award, longlisted.

 Adaptations

 As part of the significant advance Carter obtained with Knopf in 2001, Knopf received the rights to any subsequent screen adaptations of The Emperor of Ocean Park.
 Variety reported that, after reading an early version of the manuscript, a number of production companies were interested in acquiring the rights to create a movie adaptation of the novel.
-The rights were preemptively optioned by Warner Brothers, John Wells Productions, and Gaylord Films prior to the novel being published.
+The rights were preemptively optioned by Warner Bros., John Wells Productions, and Gaylord Films prior to the novel being published.
 Stephen Schiff completed a script adaptation in 2003 which was attached to director Carl Franklin, and Attica Locke, novelist, screenwriter and producer for the series Empire, completed another script in 2009.
 Actor Wendell Pierce said in early 2015 that a movie adaptation of The Emperor of Ocean Park would be his dream project.
 It was also reported in 2015 that writer Katori Hall was working with John Wells on a television pilot of The Emperor of Ocean Park for Fox Network.
 Later that year writer Frank Bergon said that "last heard, the script was "under rewrite", maybe in "turnaround"."

+MGM+ (formerly Epix) ordered a 10-episode television series adaptation of the novel in April 2023 with Wells and Sherman Payne as executive producers.
+In early 2024, Deadline announced that the cast would include Grantham Coleman as Tal, Tiffany Mack as Mariah, and Forest Whitaker as Judge Oliver Garland.